district0x/district-server-smart-contracts/README.md

 Event passed into callback contains `:contract` and `:event` keys, to easily identify the event.
 Opts you can pass:
 * `:delay` - To put delay in between callbacks in ms
-* `:transform-fn` - Will be called for each event, before sorting occurs
+* `:transform-fn` - Function to transform collection of sorted events
 * `:on-finish` - Will be called after calling callback for all events